eda-ricercatore/sardegna-scala/README.md

 	- "Play for Scala: Covers Play 2"
 	- About the Play Framework for building web applications with Java and Scala.
++ Riti2018
+	- "Practical Scala DSLs: Real-World Applications Using Domain Specific Languages"
+	- For working with domain-specific languages.
++ Sood2016
+	- "Scala Test-Driven Development: Build robust Scala applications by implementing the fundamentals of test-driven development in your workflow"
 + Vernon2016
 	- "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka"